Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     a)  Standard training program;
     b)  High quality training program;
     c)  Talent training program;
-    d)  Major and minor training programs;
+    d)  Major–minor training programs;
-    d) Dual major training
-        programs;
+    e)  Dual-major training programs;
-    e)  Training program in association with foreign educational institutions with degrees awarded by Hanoi National University;
+    f)  Training programs in association with foreign educational institutions with degrees awarded by Vietnam National University, Hanoi;
-    f)  Joint training program with foreign educational institutions in which Hanoi National University and foreign educational institutions (foreign partners) jointly award degrees;
+    g)  Joint training programs with foreign educational institutions in which Vietnam National University, Hanoi and foreign partners jointly award degrees;
-    g)  Training programs in conjunction with foreign educational institutions with degrees awarded by foreign partners.
+    h)  Training programs in association with foreign educational institutions with degrees awarded by the foreign partner.

 ### Article 7.
 Training forms

-1. Formal training is organized in a centralized and continuous manner throughout the entire course and applies to the training programs specified in points a, b, c, d, dd, e, g, Clause 2, Article 6 of this Regulation.
+1. Formal training is organized in a centralized and continuous manner throughout the entire course and applies to the training programs specified in points a, b, c, d, e, f, g, Clause 2, Article 6 of this Regulation.
 Teaching activities are carried out at the training unit, except for practice, internship, real-life experience and online teaching activities that can be carried out outside the training unit.